Ultimate Guide to the Real Estate “iBuyers” in 2024

 zillow offers cancelled

 There are really only two remaining major contenders: Offerpad and Opendoor.
-Even some of the other listed iBuyers like Keller Offers actually have partnered with Offerpad to provide their offers.
+Even some of the other listed iBuyers like Keller Offers are actually partnerships with Offerpad to provide their offers.

 ExpressOffers